raileurope/lolsoap/README.md

   `LolSoap::WSDL#types` is now keyed based on a prefixed type name rather than an unprefixed type name.
 This shouldn't affect you if you're not using `LolSoap::WSDL#types` directly.
+* Add support for building attributes with `LolSoap::Builder` based on the XML Schema information.

 ### 0.1 ###